rodneyclever/SMART_LEARN_INSTITUTE/README.md

 ## How to Run
 1. Copy folder into xampp/htdocs
 2. Start Apache and MySQL
-3. Import assignment.sql,users.sql,courses.sql into phpMyAdmin
+3. Import smartlearn.sql into phpMyAdmin
 4. Open localhost/smartlearn

 ## Features